 PRICE: Price includes ALL utilities (heat, electricity, Wi-Fi, cable TV, air conditioner), parking in street, and use of back yard.
 NO SMOKING indoors or outside.
-This is a room for ONE or TWO people, only.
+This is a room for one person, only.
 Note that the bed is a size "Full" mattress, not a Queen or a King.

 The price listed is for one person.
 The supplement for a second person is $20 a night.
 I offer discounted rates for stays of one week or longer.

 Guests get free coffee and a slice or two of my homemade banana or zucchini bread in the morning.
 It's not a full breakfast, but it will get your day started on the right track.

 YOUR ROOM: Measures 12.5 by 11.5 feet.
 It has 2 windows, side-by side on one wall, looking out onto the back yard.
 Walls are painted, light green color, with white trim.
 Room has a closet.
 The room is fully furnished with an 8 x 10 wool rug, and a nice bureau, a new, wood-frame, full-size bed, cable TV, and a desk and chair, window air conditioner.
 Apartment has a Wi-Fi connection for your laptop.